 Contact: gillian@eyamchurch.org

-Eyam Church Cente (next to Eyam Parish Church)
+Eyam Church Centre (next to Eyam Parish Church)

 Address: Eyam S32 5QH

-Capacity: At present, with social distancing in place, we have to limit our numbers to about 35 including cast.
-When social distancing has ended we can hold 100 maximum including cast.
+Capacity: At present we can hold 99 maximum including cast.
 Please contact us to discuss your requirements.

 Description: This lovely church centre next to the church is available for hire.
 The main hall has wooden flooring and there is a small carpeted area.
 There is a catering kitchen which can be shut off.